SEND Information Report:

 SEND Admissions

-For information on the admission of pupils with a disability, please visit the School Admissions section of our website and view the Accessibility Plan in our School Policies section.
+For information on the admission of pupils with SEND, please visit the School Admissions section of our website and view the Accessibility Plan in our School Policies section.

 If you would like to discuss your child’s SEND in more detail please contact the school to arrange an appointment.